 On that note, along with the dreaded dark nights and mornings comes one of the best things about autumn: the awe-inspiring dark skies that mean you can gaze into the galaxy.
 The jet black skies make the stars appear clearer, brighter and more spectacular.
 Search for the stars at Kielder Observatory, graze while you gaze at award-winning Battlesteads’ shooting star supper, or pick a Dark Sky Friendly accommodation so you can stargaze until you fall asleep.
 Pull on your walking boots and head to Northumberland National Park, where The Sill, Cawfields, The Stonehaugh Pavilion and Harbottle are all excellent spots for stargazing.

 7) Get out of your back Garden

-Gardens are a great place to get away from the crowds in autumn.
+Northumberland's gardens are great places to get away from the crowds in autumn.
 The swarms of summer visitors have generally cleared, and the ever-changing garden fauna has turned orange and crisp, making for a stunningly colourful day out.
-The Alnwick Garden is a great spot for admiring the abundance of nature and exploring each of its gardens at the change of season.
+From mazes to manor houses and pumpkins to Poison Gardens, we have an array of peaceful gardens to explore at the change of season.